AC215-TarAIntino/AC215-TarAIntino-Big/README.md

 You are now ready to run the containers below.

 **Data Pipeline Containers**
-1. From the nature of our data, we will not have a preprocessing step necessary.
+1. From the nature of our data, we will not have much of a preprocessing step necessary.
 2. A container prepares data for the RAG model, by embedding it and populating the vector database.

 **`src/datapipeline/preprocess_rag.py`**